What is Postpartum Depression?

 Postpartum depression is a medical condition that is developed by as many as one in seven women either preceding or after childbirth.
 This condition is caused by chemicals, hormones and other factors that affect the brain of a woman who gives birth.
 It has nothing to do with being a good or loving mother.

 70-80% of new mothers experience feeling sad, anxious, or overwhelmed after giving birth - the “baby blues.”
-While these feelings usually get better within two to four weeks after childbirth, you should speak to your doctor about how you feel right away so that you can be monitored for postpartum depression.
+While these feelings usually get better within two to four weeks after childbirth, you should speak to your doctor about how you feel right away so that you can be monitored for postpartum depression symptoms.

 Life changes, lack of sleep, childcare burdens, physical discomfort, hormonal changes - all of these factors can contribute to postpartum depression.
-If your symptoms do not improve after two to four weeks, or your condition grows more severe, you and your doctor may need to find a more intensive way to treat it.
+If your postpartum depression symptoms do not improve after two to four weeks, or your condition grows more severe, you and your doctor may need to find a more intensive way to treat it.
 You may be experiencing postpartum depression if you have:

 - A feeling of detachment from people or a desire for isolation from family and friends